sahlet-official/userlog/Research/ResearchWhenISleep.md

    + Determination of the sleep phase using a microphone.
    + Determining the quality of sleep, and maintaining sleep statistics.
    + Record user's night sounds.
 + Pricing: The program is paid.
 There is a trial period of 30 days.
-After is issued paid subscription 800 UAH/month.
+After being issued paid subscription of 800 UAH/month.
 + Popularity: This program is very popular.
 A lot of 10 mln downloads.
 + Pross:
    + Great functionality.